The Cliffs of Moher: 10 Must-Know Facts About an Incredible Irish Landmark

-The beautiful Cliffs of Moher are one of the top 10 sights to see in Ireland (in my humble opinion).
-They are a series of sea cliffs that stretch for more than seven miles along the coastline of the Atlantic Ocean in County Clare, Ireland.
+The beautiful Cliffs of Moher are one of the top 10 most popular tourist destinations in Ireland and one of the best places to observe the natural majesty of the Emerald Isle.
+They are a series of sea cliffs that stretch for more than seven miles along the coastline of the Atlantic Ocean in County Clare.

 Irish Expressions - Cliffs of Moher.
 Photocredit: Theo Crazzolara via Flickr.